uhasker/getting-things-done-in-next-js/src/chapter9/07-flexbox.md

 ## Flexbox

 <div style="text-align: right"> <i> I never want to write regular CSS again.
-Only @tailwindcss. <br> - Trey Piepmeier </i> </div>
+Only @tailwindcss. <br> — Trey Piepmeier </i> </div>

+### The `flex` Utility Class

 The "flex" feature enables you to control the layout of elements in a one-dimensional space.
-You position the elements either as rows or columns.
+You can position the elements either as rows or columns.

-### The `flex` Utility Class

-Here is a simple example of a a flex container with 3 elements that are placed horizontally:
+Here is a simple example of a flex container with 3 elements that are placed horizontally:

 ```jsx
 export default function Home() {